jppollmeier/jppollmeier.github.io/README.md

     pagerank: 0.9650714534681073, p-value: 1.4239088620702192e-88
 ```

 Upon analyzing the different ranking metrics, it is observed that most of them—such as combined degree centrality, PageRank, and the combined HITS yield quite similar rankings.
 This similarity indicates that these metrics consistently identify the same top-performing Pokémon.
 However, betweenness centrality stands out as it provides more insight into how connected a Pokémon is.
 This distinct focus on connectivity is expected, as betweenness centrality measures the extent to which a Pokémon acts as a bridge within the network.
+*I would like to acknowledge Professor Ulrik Brandes for their development of the NetworkX betweenness centrality function, which I have taken courses of and stumbled upon while looking into how NetworkX implements the betweenness centrality.*[^4]